A Characterization of the n-th Degree Bounded Stochastic Dominance: Characterization of Bounded Stochastic Dominance

 The second set we introduce is a set of decision makers that have a bounded from below Arrow-Pratt measure of risk aversion.
 Recall that the Arrow-Pratt measure of risk aversion is given by $-u^{(2)}/u^{(1)} = -\partial \ln(u^{(1)})$.

 For a twice continuously differentiable concave and strictly increasing function $u$ we have $u \in AP_{\alph}$ if and only if for all $x \in (a ,b)$, i.e., the Arrow-Pratt measure of risk aversion is bounded below by $(n-1)/(b-x)$.
-The Arrow-Pratt measure of risk aversion \citep{pratt1964risk} has many well-known desired theoretical properties and is widely used in the decision theory literature to measure the risk tolerance of decision makers. \cite{meyer1977choice} and \cite{meyer1977second} study the stochastic orders that are generated by sets of decision makers that have bounded Arrow-Pratt measure of risk aversion.
+The Arrow-Pratt measure of risk aversion \citep{pratt1964risk} has many well-known desired theoretical properties and is widely used in the decision theory literature to measure the risk tolerance of decision makers. \cite{meyer1977choice} and \cite{meyer1977second} study the stochastic orders that are generated by functions in $AP_{n,[a,b]}$ (see Remark \ref{Remark:1} below).

-One disadvantage of the sets $AP_{\alph}$ and $LP_{\alph}$ is that they are not a subset of $U_{\alph}$.
+One disadvantage of the sets $AP_{\alph}$ and $LP_{\alph}$ is that they are not subsets of $U_{\alph}$.
 For example, for $n=2$, the sets consist of risk averse decision makers that might not be averse to downside risk (prudent) which is a desired property in many applications of interest \citep{kimball1990precautionary}.
 Another disadvantage is that the stochastic orders that are generated by these sets are not easy to characterize (see \cite{meyer1977choice} and \cite{light2021family}).
 On the other hand, the sets $U_{\alph} \cap LP _{\alph}$ or $U_{\alph} \cap AP _{\alph}$ include risk averse decision makers that exhibit higher orders of risk aversion (e.g., prudence).
-For example, for $n=2$ the set $U_{\alph} \cap AP _{\alph}$ consists of all risk averse and prudent decision makers such that their Arrow-Prat measure of risk aversion at a point $x$ is at least $1/(b-x)$.
+For example, for $n=2$ the set $U_{\alph} \cap AP _{\alph}$ consists of all risk averse and prudent decision makers such that their Arrow-Pratt measure of risk aversion at a point $x$ is at least $1/(b-x)$.
 Our main result shows that the stochastic orders generated by these sets have a simple characterization in terms of lower partial moments.
-Theorem \ref{Main:Thm} shows that for every positive integer $n$ these two sets are actually equal, i.e., $U_{\alph} \cap LP _{\alph} = U_{\alph} \cap AP _{\alph}$ and that these sets generate the $n$-th degree bounded stochastic dominance order.
+Theorem \ref{Main:Thm} shows that for every positive integer $n$ these two sets are equal, i.e., $U_{\alph} \cap LP _{\alph} = U_{\alph} \cap AP _{\alph}$ and that these sets generate the $(n+1)$-th degree bounded stochastic dominance order.

 The proof of Theorem \ref{Main:Thm} is provided in Section \ref{sec:proof}.